 - supported the development and evaluation of the questionnaire for politics and civil society

 - accompanied the setting of topics and their evaluation in the discussion rounds

 - assisted in setting and evaluating topics at the workshop with politicians and citizens

 - supported the narrowing down of topics for the Citizens' Assembly (2nd phase)

-- accompanies the Citizens' Assembly during the online sessions and provides short-term advice on content-related questions that arise
+- accompanied the Citizens' Assembly during the online sessions and provides short-term advice on content-related questions that arise

-- supports the formulation of the citizens' report
+- supported the formulation of the citizens' report